Alessandro Manzoni

-Alessandro Francesco Tommaso Antonio Manzoni (/mænˈzoʊni/, /mɑːn(d)ˈzoʊni/, [alesˈsandro manˈdzoːni]; 7 March 1785 – 22 May 1873) was an Italian poet, novelist and philosopher.
+Alessandro Francesco Tommaso Antonio Manzoni (/mænˈzoʊni/, /mɑːn(d)ˈzoʊni/, [alesˈsandro manˈdzoːni]; 7 March 1785 – 22 May 1873) was an Italian philosopher, poet, playwright, and novelist.

 He is famous for the novel The Betrothed (orig.
 I promessi sposi) (1827), generally ranked among the masterpieces of world literature.
 The novel is also a symbol of the Italian Risorgimento, both for its patriotic message and because it was a fundamental milestone in the development of the modern, unified Italian language.
 Manzoni also contributed to the stabilization of the modern Italian language and helped to ensure linguistic unity throughout Italy.

 He was an influential proponent of Liberal Catholicism in Italy.
-His work and thinking has often been contrasted with that of his younger contemporary Giacomo Leopardi by critics.
+He is also considered one of the three crowns of Romanticism in Italy, within Ugo Foscolo and Giacomo Leopardi, despite their differences.

+He is often associated as the moral and cultural leader of the Italian unification with his younger contemporary Leopardi, though his work and thinking often contrast with the latter.

 Early life

 Manzoni was born in Milan, Italy, on 7 March 1785.
 Pietro, his father, aged about fifty, belonged to an old family of Lecco, originally feudal lords of Barzio, in the Valsassina.
+However, his biological father was likely Giovanni Verri, brother of the influential Enlightenment thinkers Pietro and Alessandro Verri, and a habitué, along with his brothers and Giulia Beccaria, of the dazzling liberal Società del Caffè.
 The poet's maternal grandfather, Cesare Beccaria, was a well-known author and philosopher, and his mother Giulia had literary talent as well.
 The young Alessandro spent his first two years in cascina Costa in Galbiate and he was wet-nursed by Caterina Panzeri, as attested by a memorial tablet affixed in the place.
 In 1792 his parents broke their marriage and his mother began a relationship with the writer Carlo Imbonati, moving to England and later to Paris.
-For this reason, Alessandro was brought up in several religious institutions.

-Manzoni was a slow developer, and at the various colleges he attended he was considered a dunce.
-At fifteen, however, he developed a passion for poetry and wrote two sonnets of considerable merit.
-Upon the death of his father in 1807, he joined the freethinking household of his mother at Auteuil, and spent two years mixing with the literary set of the so-called "ideologues", philosophers of the 18th-century school, among whom he made many friends, notably Claude Charles Fauriel.
-At Auteuil, he developed a lifelong interest in liberalism.
-He was even supposed to marry the daughter of Antoine Destutt de Tracy.
-There too he imbibed the anti-Catholic creed of Voltairianism.

-In 1806–1807, while at Auteuil, he first appeared before the public as a poet, with two works, one entitled Urania, in the classical style, of which he became later the most conspicuous adversary, the other an elegy in blank verse, on the death of Count Carlo Imbonati, from whom, through his mother, he inherited considerable property, including the villa of Brusuglio, thenceforth his principal residence.